-But honestly every single person played such an integral part.
-From doyenne, novice to non-actor -everyone brought their own unique set of life experiences to the project.
+But honestly, every single person played such an integral part.
+From doyenne, to novice to non-actor -everyone brought their own unique set of life experiences to the project.

 A special mention goes to Chris Gxalaba who played Stone.
-He doubled-up as Xhosa advisor and like Poppie’s husband, he was the epitome of support.
+He doubled up as a Xhosa advisor and like Poppie’s husband, he was the epitome of support.

 Why do you feel this film is relevant to cinema audiences at the moment?